856tangbin/PCMR/README.md

 result_random = PCMR_testCausal(result_random)
 ```

 *Note: The bootstrapping calculations are time-consuming this example.
-This example took about 30+ minutes.
+The Step 0, Step 1 and Step 3 are quick, about one minute.
+The Step 2 for detecting correlated horizontal pleiotropy is time-consuming, taking about 30+ minutes.
 You can also directly load the results of the completed calculations,* `data(scz_mdd_results,package="PCMR")`.